ibireme/yyjson/doc/API.md

 - Write JSON minify.
 - Report error on inf or nan number.
-- Do not validate string encoding.
+- Report error on invalid UTF-8 string.
 - Do not escape unicode or slash.

 ●**YYJSON_WRITE_PRETTY**<br/>